getdreams/kafka-backup/docs/offset_backup_issue.md

 ### Possible improvement

-There is another approach that could minimize risk of offsets and messages back-ups being out of sync.
+There is another approach that could minimize the risk of offsets and messages back-ups being out of sync.

 By implementing simple consumer that will read the internal topic ``__consumer_offsets`` we can get a similarly continuous image off offset commits as for messages.
 The problems to overcome would be: